danog/MadelineProtoDocs/old_docs/API_docs_v91/methods/README.md

 * <a href="messages.sendEncryptedFile.html" name="messages.sendEncryptedFile">Sends a message with a file attachment to a secret chat: messages.sendEncryptedFile</a>

-* <a href="messages.requestEncryption.html" name="messages.requestEncryption">Sends a request to start a secret chat to the user.: messages.requestEncryption</a>

 * <a href="messages.sendEncryptedService.html" name="messages.sendEncryptedService">Sends a service message to a secret chat.: messages.sendEncryptedService</a>

 * <a href="messages.sendEncrypted.html" name="messages.sendEncrypted">Sends a text message to a secret chat.: messages.sendEncrypted</a>

-* <a href="account.updatePasswordSettings.html" name="account.updatePasswordSettings">Set a new 2FA password: account.updatePasswordSettings</a>

 * <a href="account.setAccountTTL.html" name="account.setAccountTTL">Set account self-destruction period: account.setAccountTTL</a>

 * <a href="messages.setBotCallbackAnswer.html" name="messages.setBotCallbackAnswer">Set the callback answer to a user button press (bots only): messages.setBotCallbackAnswer</a>

-* <a href="auth.signIn.html" name="auth.signIn">Signs in a user with a validated phone number.: auth.signIn</a>

 * <a href="messages.startBot.html" name="messages.startBot">Start a conversation with a bot using a [deep linking parameter](https://core.telegram.org/bots#deep-linking): messages.startBot</a>

-* <a href="phone.requestCall.html" name="phone.requestCall">Start a telegram phone call: phone.requestCall</a>

 * <a href="payments.validateRequestedInfo.html" name="payments.validateRequestedInfo">Submit requested order information for validation: payments.validateRequestedInfo</a>